 If you have other significant monthly expenses that you can live without, consider making some sacrifices that can help you get back on your feet.

-If you’re ready to make a big change to get out of debt, consider downsizing your house or apartment to something that will decrease your monthly expenditure.
+If you’re ready to make a big change to get out of debt, consider downsizing your house or apartment to something that will decrease your monthly expenses.
 You could even get a roommate to help offset your housing costs.
-This will help you not only get out of debt now, but avoid it in the future.

 Even smaller things, like bringing lunch from home to work or school or making an effort to cook at home more (rather than eating out) can help your budget if you make a habit of it.